What kind of aid system do we need by 2040, and how do we build it starting now?

 The Steering Committee is a core advisory group that includes the Asociación Salto Ángel, Croix Rouge Française, Fondation de France, Futuribles International, International Federation of the Red Cross and Red Crescent (IFRC), NORCAP, Organisation for Sustainable Development Africa (OSDA), Pastoral Social Colombiana – Caritas, Pujiono Centre, Rädda Barnen, Rural Movement Organisation (RMO), Save the Children Italia, Start Network, The Hague Humanitarian Studies Centre, United Edge, and Welthungerhilfe (WHH).

-Since November 2024, the Future of Aid 2040 project has conducted over 50 webinars and surveys aimed at building a collective understanding of the narratives shaping humanitarian aid and where it is going.
-Over 800 people have participated in the project.
+From November 2024 - April 2025, the Future of Aid 2040 project conducted over 50 webinars and surveys aimed at building a collective understanding of the narratives shaping aid and where it is going.
+Over 800 people participated in the project.

-The community was brought together during sessions that explored the key drivers of change in both the global environment and the humanitarian ecosystem, as well as the types of crises the sector should be preparing for.
-This extensive consultation process culminated in the co-design of four future scenarios.
-Summary presentations used in each webinar are available below, with the full report set to be published in September 2025.
+The community was brought together during sessions that explored the key drivers of change in both the global environment and the aid system, as well as the types of crises the sector should be preparing for.
+This extensive consultation process culminated in a CLA and the co-designing of four future scenarios.
+Summary presentations used in each webinar are available below, with the full outputs consolidated in the Unpacking the Aid System: laying the groundwork for transformation and the Future of Aid 2040: Pathways to Transformation reports.

-1. Futures Thinking: Exploring the landscape of humanitarianism over the next 15 years, including key drivers and worldviews.
+1. Futures Thinking: Exploring the aid landscape over the next 15 years, including key drivers and worldviews.

 Watch recording here (Streaming only available in English)